canonical/pebble/README.md

   - There is the `override` field (for now required) which defines whether this entry _overrides_ the previous service of the same name (if any - missing is okay), or merges with it.
+  - The optional `user` field allows starting a service with a different user than the one Pebble was started with.
+It can be a username or numeric user ID.
+Similarly, `group` -- which is optional even if `user` is specified -- can be a group name or numeric group ID.

 Any of the fields can be replaced individually in a merged service configuration.
 To illustrate, here is a sample override layer that might sit atop the one above: